-You can lock in your interest rate and discount points as soon as your loan is pre-approved and you pay the application deposit to cover the cost of your appraisal and final credit report.
-If you are purchasing a property, you must provide us the property address prior to locking your interest rate.
-If you complete your application today, and your request is pre-approved online, you will have the opportunity to pay the application deposit via credit card and can lock in your great rate immediately.
+You can lock in your interest rate and discount points as soon as your loan is pre-approved.
+If you are purchasing a property, you must provide us the property address prior to locking in your interest rate.

-If we need to review your information before providing your loan pre-approval, a loan advisor will contact you, and you will have the opportunity to lock your rate and fees then.
+If we need to review your application or information before providing your loan pre-approval, a loan advisor will contact you, and you will have the opportunity to lock your rate and fees then.

 None of the loan programs we offer have penalties for prepayment.
 You can pay off your mortgage any time with no additional charges.